peytoncordero/DRI25/command-line.md

 ## Command line and humans

 As we mentioned, the command line is a way of interacting with computers.
 Human-computer interactions (HCI) go hand in hand with the developments in hardware over time.
-In this section, we learn about different ways HCI to get a better understanding of why we are learning about CLI.
+In this section, we learn about different ways HCI to get a better understanding of why the command line is a basic and useful digital skill.

 The first “computers” were humans: it was an occupation.
 Before electronic computers, people were paid to develop mathematical operations.
 The majority were women, as they were contracted as cheaper labor, despite having the same abilities.